www.icicleUK.com

 Minimum environmental impact ...

-It is generally agreed that trail running is a lot better on the bones joints, than road running on the flat, yet you get all the same benefits of improved fitness, aerobic indurance, and maybe weight loss too.
+It is generally agreed that trail running is a lot better on the bones joints, than road running on the flat, yet you get all the same benefits of improved fitness, aerobic indurance, and weight loss too.

 As trail running is over a variety of terrain and gradients, most trail runners do not suffer typical road running injuries and conditions, such as shin splints and knee problems.